Catalendas/Catalendas/README.md

 - Collaborating on projects
 - Sharing knowledge
 - Building innovative solutions
-- Talking about front-end, performance and UX
+- Talking about front-end, back-end and performance in to code

-💬 Feel free to reach out!
+💬  Let's talk about code and project, feel free to reach out!